HCL-TECH-SOFTWARE/appscan-cloud-cli/README.md

-# HCL Appscan Cloud CLI 📝
+# HCL AppScan Cloud CLI 📝

   The HCL Appscan command-line utility (CLI) is designed to streamline Security Testing with AppScan on Cloud.
 This tool can be seamlessly integrated into any CICD platform or used independently.